bamless/cvector/README.md

 }
 ```

-The interace tries to emulate copy/move constructors and assignments using functions:
+The interface tries to emulate copy/move constructors and assignments using functions:

 ```c
 #include "vector.h"